mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 ```

 The plugin can work without enabling any of the above feature flags for `Grafana <= 10.4.3`.
-However, for `Grafana > 10.4.4`, feature `externalServiceAccounts` must be enabled for
+However, for `Grafana > 10.4.4`, feature either `externalServiceAccounts` must be enabled for
-the plugin to work.
+the plugin to work or a manually created service account token must be configured with the plugin.

 > [!IMPORTANT]
 > From Grafana v11.3.0+, to use `externalServiceAccounts` feature, the following configuration